2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 ## Traditional payment systems
 <chapterId>1306196c-1e8a-454b-8e11-6887ecb3d8b4</chapterId>

 Payment systems are methods and infrastructures that enable the transfer of funds between two parties—typically between a payer (such as a consumer) and a payee (such as a business).
-These transactions can occur in various settings, such as a consumer paying a local merchant, a business settling invoices with a supplier, or individuals transferring money to one another.
+These transactions can occur in various settings, such as when a consumer pays a local merchant, a business settles invoices with a supplier, or individuals transfer money to one another.
 Understanding payment systems involves examining the various types of payment methods, their characteristics, and their applications in both Business-to-Consumer (B2C) and Business-to-Business (B2B) contexts.

 ### Common Types of Payment Methods